VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 $ ./configure
 ```

-__Prompt__ ./autogen.sh command should be run to refresh configure script
+__PROMPT__ `./autogen.sh` script should be run to refresh configure script
-and makefiles after configure.in file has been modified.
+and makefiles after `configure.ac` file has been modified.

 After having run above commands, you will find many file automatically
-generated in the root directory of the project.
+generated in the top directory of the project.
 It is unnecessary to care
 the purpose of these files.
 Ignore them, and run the make command:

 ```